-Time-l Based Performan ce-Based NEO Options RSUs Options RSUs Louis Hernandez, Jr. President and CEO 100,000 100,000 625,000 John W. Frederick, Executive Vice President, Chief Financial Officer and Chief Administrative Officer 65,000 65,000 400,000 Jeff Rosica, Sr. Vice President of Worldwide Field Operations 37,000 10,000 63,000 10,000
+Time-B ased(1) Performance-Based(2) NEO Options RSUs Options RSUs Louis Hernandez, Jr. President and CEO 100,000 100,000 625,000 John W. Frederick, Executive Vice President, Chief Financial Officer and Chief Administrative Officer 65,000 65,000 400,000 Jeff Rosica, Sr. Vice President of Worldwide Field Operations 37,000 10,000 63,000 10,000

-&lt;sup>1The time vested awards vest over four years, with the options awards granted to Messrs.
-Hernandez and Frederick vesting at a rate of 6.25% every three months from their hire dates, and the RSU awards granted to Mr. Rosica vesting at a rate of 25% on the first anniversary of the grant date, and 6.25% every three months thereafter.
+(1)The time vested awards vest over four years, with the options awards granted to Messrs.
+Hernandez and Frederick vesting at a rate of 6.25% every three months from their hire dates, and the RSU awards granted to Messrs.
+Hernandez and Frederick and the option and RSU awards granted to Mr. Rosica vesting at a rate of 25% on the first anniversary of the grant date, and 6.25% every three months thereafter.

-&lt;sup>2 Messrs.
+(2) Messrs.
 Hernandez and Frederick: The performance-based options for Messrs.
 Hernandez and Frederick vest measured against a baseline ROE for the fiscal year ended December 31, 2012 as follows: